nindate/ml-zoomcamp-exercises/how-to-use-heroku.md

 For this, participants can either deploy the web service locally on their machine, inside a docker container on their machine, or in Cloud (AWS, Azure.
 Google etc.).

 There was one more option that was suggested, which is to use Heroku to host python based web application for free.
-This options will especially be useful when working on the Project 1 as part of this course, and hence I thought of exploring this option and preparing this reference for others to follow if they wish to use this option.
+This option will especially be useful when working on the Project 1 as part of this course, and hence I thought of exploring this option and preparing this reference for others to follow if they wish to use this option.

 Following are the steps to use Heroku.
 These have been explained with an example web app that was used for the homework of week5 of the course.